 I love fruit but I limit myself to three pieces a day most of the time and choose berries and apples more of the time because they have the least amount of sugar, whereas grapes have the highest.
 Vegetables are far more important than fruits.
 They have more vitamins and more antioxidants and we should have more daily servings of vegetables than fruit.
 Fruit is still a sugar and too much of it pushes up insulin levels.
 Fruit juice is not a good choice at all as it contains way too much sugar.
 There is the same amount of sugar in a glass of juice as in a can of coke.’

 After knowing what sugar does to your body, it can be tricky to know where to start if you want to limit or completely remove it from your diet.
-Research findings can be a good place to kickstart your motivation, such as this article published on the Get Holistic Health website.
+Research findings can be a good place to kickstart your motivation, such as an article published on the Get Holistic Health website.
 The article states that removing sugar from our diets can ‘starve’ cancer cells:

 Dr. Otto Warburg along with other health experts have been talking about how cancer loves sugar since the 1920s.
 Surprisingly many doctors don’t tell their cancer patients that as long as they continue to eat processed foods full of the stuff, they will likely have a more difficult time fighting this disease.

 The German physiologist, leading biochemist, medical doctor, and Nobel laureate was convinced that you could starve cancer right out of the body.
 While it may not always be that easy, this is something that could significantly change the game.

 His theory was that malignant cells and tumor growth was caused by cells that generated energy via adenosine triphosphate (ATP) through a nonoxidative breakdown of glucose (sugar).
 The recycling of the metabolite from this process called glycolysis and the circulation of adhA back into the body caused anaerobic respiration.
 This is the reverse of what happens with healthy cells.